GrigST/buff163-autotrade/README.md

 - `-f`, `--force-login` - Force login all accounts
 - `-s`, `--check-sessions` - Check if accounts are logged in and exit
 - `-r REFRESH_PERIOD`, `--refresh-period REFRESH_PERIOD` - Buff trades check period
+- `--notify-test` - Test notifications

+## Notifiers

+Notifiers let you know when something has gone wrong and an exception has occurred.

+### Telegram bot notifier

+How to install telegram bot notificator:

+1. Create new bot using [BotFather](https://t.me/BotFather)

+    Enter `/newbot` command, set name and username for your bot and paste the token into the config file.

+2. Setup the whitelist

+    1. Leave the whitelist empty and run app.
+    2. Go to the bot you created and enter the `/getid` command.
+    3. Insert the user ID into the whitelist.

+3. Test the notifier

+    Stop the application and run it again with the `--notify-test` argument.
+    You should receive a `Test notification` message from your bot.